contentful/using-contentful-in-unity/readme.md

 ## Getting Started

-You can either follow the [Unity game development with Contentful](https://www.contentful.com/blog/unity-game-development-contentful/) or the `Installation And Setup` section of this readme.
+You can either follow [Unity game development with Contentful](https://www.contentful.com/blog/unity-game-development-contentful/) or the `Installation And Setup` section of this readme.

 ### Prerequisites